HugoSwerdtfegers/TFE/README.md

 # How to run analysis and save plots

-To obtain cost breakdown graphs aswell as capacity comparison
+To obtain cost breakdown graphs as well as capacity comparison

 `python3 analysis.py $scenario`